 2 killed in rockslide at entrance to Yosemite National Park

-YOSEMITE NATIONAL PARK — A rockslide killed two people earlier this week near the entrance to Yosemite National Park, authorities said.
+A rockslide killed two people Tuesday near the entrance to Yosemite National Park in California, authorities said.

+Mariposa County officials confirmed the deaths to CBS News, but did not provide any details on the identities of those killed or the circumstances surrounding the deaths.

-The deaths occurred at about 9 a.m.
-Tuesday on El Portal Road, according to the Mariposa County Sheriff's Office, KFSN-TV reported Thursday.
+The rockslide occurred at about 9 a.m. local time Tuesday on El Portal Road, according to the Mariposa County Sheriff's Office, KFSN-TV reported Thursday.

+Yosemite National Park officials posted on social media that El Portal Road was closed following the slide.
+The road has since reopened.

 Thanks for reading CBS NEWS.